 To check the home valve, look near your home's hose bib.
 Though this main shut-off is typically located on the exterior of your home, it can sometimes be in a utility room or basement.
 Shut-off valves are usually either ball or gate valves.
 Ball valves have a clear open and closed position, whereas gate valves need to be turned like a screw and may require several turns to fully open or close the water flow.
 If a valve appears to be broken, contact a professional who can see if the valve needs to be replaced.

 5. Clogged Water Pipes

 If you are not sure what the pipes in your home are made out of, find a pipe and use a nickel to scratch the surface so you can see the original color of the material.
-If the pipe's surface looks like a penny, then it is most likely made of copper, a very common piping material.
+If the pipe's exterior looks like a penny, it is most likely made of copper, a very common piping material.
 Plastic pipes are also fairly common.
 These are usually black and are easy to identify by the visible clamps.
 The surface of galvanized steel pipes will look steel-gray in color.

-5. Corroded Plumbing
+6. Corroded Plumbing

 Replacing all the plumbing in your house is a large undertaking and is costly, but the results are worth the effort.
-When putting new plumbing in, you can choose a durable material so you most likely will not have to worry about replacing the piping ever again in your lifetime.
+When putting new plumbing in, you can choose a durable material so you will not have to worry about replacing the piping again in your lifetime.
 Of course, this is a job for the professionals.
 Make sure you hire a licensed plumber to re-pipe your home.

 Consult a Professional